amaansaxena/finance-reconciliation-agent/docs/noise_model.md

 ## What "resolved" vs "exception" means downstream
 - Clean, partial, fee-adjusted, and date-lagged cases should all be resolvable by the matcher (with varying confidence).
-- Duplicate UTR and missing-entry cases are genuine exceptions — the matcher is expected to flag these, not force a match.
+- Duplicate UTR and missing-entry cases are genuine exceptions i.e. the matcher is expected to flag these, not force a match.
 A good pipeline recognizes these rather than resolving them incorrectly.